thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

   :width: 14cm
   :height: 5cm

-  |comparison_images_phantom| Phantom axial strain images with different types of regularization applied.
+  |comparison_images_phantom|.
+Phantom axial strain images with different types of regularization applied.
   a) No regularization.  b) 3×3 median filter applied to the displacements.  c) Three iterations of the proposed regularization algorithm.